 It is also composed of organic and inorganic acids that cause a pleasantly sour taste with a lime honey flavor.

 Another important component is the pollen of lime which is the source of amino acids and proteins.
 Polyphenols and flavonoids are responsible for antioxidant activity, which makes linden honey a natural tonic for the body.

 This honey has the highest antibacterial properties, as well as an expectorant, anti-inflammatory, sedative, and laxative effect.
 Primarily used for treating colds and fever as a diaphoretic, it is also used as a fortifying agent.
 It prevents tonsillitis and controls the inflammation of respiratory organs.

-Used for sore throat, cough, colds, laryngitis, bronchitis, and many more, it helps to keep optimum health.
+Used for sore throat, cough, colds, laryngitis, bronchitis, and many more, it helps to maintain optimum health.

 As an ointment, it is effective in treating wounds, burns, other skin problems, and other inflammatory diseases.
 Linden honey can slow the spread of bacteria because it contains hydrogen peroxide that stops bacterial growth.

 The regular use of this honey helps you to maintain adequate osmotic pressure at the cellular level, normalizes metabolism, and benefits digestion and hormonal activity.
-Linden honey works favorably on liver function and helps produce bile and aid in the detoxification of the organs.
+Linden honey works favorably on liver function and helps produce bile, and aids in the detoxification of the organs.